pacocoursey/Opus/README.md

 ### v2.0.0

-- [ ] Improve the way cursor is displayed on first element of a list
 - [ ] Add an introductory window & flow
 - [ ] Support exporting note files as .txt, .pdf, and .md
 - [ ] Preferences window that allows customization of all UI colors